 Marketing is one of the twenty fastest growing career areas.
 Why?
 The intense competition of the global marketplace means that marketers must translate the voice of the customer in a way that enables companies to accurately target the needs of very diverse groups of customers, and translate these needs into valuable goods and services.

-Coursework is supplemented with an internship program, independent study projects and the activities of the Marketing Club.
+Coursework is supplemented with an internship program, independent study projects and the activities of the Marketing Society.

 A degree in marketing equips graduates for a range of professions, from marketing research to public relations to product management.

 Read more about the Bachelor of Science in Business Administration.

 Freshmen and sophomores take Precalculus (algebra), Management Calculus, College Writing I and II, Financial and Managerial Accounting, Micro- and Macroeconomics, Statistics, Operations Analysis and Marketing Principles, plus nine General Education requirements.
 Junior and senior students study Business Finance, Operations Management, Management Information Systems, Organizational Behavior, Identifying Marketing Opportunities, Marketing Tactics, Sales and Customer Relations, Strategic Management, a Marketing elective, five Manning School of Business Electives, and any remaining requirements in General Education.

 View the suggested degree pathway for the bachelor of science in business administration.